EslamHosney/EslamHosney-Udacity-DevOps-Engineer-Capstone/README.md

 Using Ansible i confiured minikube and Kubectl to run my application inside a Kubernetes cluster

 ## Smoke test
+Finalling using curl to the new server services.
-Finalling I created an testing scenario to make sure the new infra is working fine or delete it using the destroy-environment command from before deleting the old one.
+I created an testing scenario to make sure the new infra is working fine or delete it using the destroy-environment command from before deleting the old one.
+In case it fails it will delete the new infrastructure to save cost

 ## Clean up
 Automatically deleting the old infra to save cost